 ArduPilot supports a wide variety of sensors from many different manufacturers.
 One clear example of this can be seen in the list of range finders (aka sonars, lidars).
 This page attempts to explain how sensor drivers are written and integrated into the vehicle code.

-I2C, SPI, UART (aka Serial) and CANBUS (in particular UAVCAN) protocols are supported.
 If you plan to write a new driver, you will likely need to refer to the sensor’s datasheet in order to determine which protocol it uses.
+Alternatively, you could utilize an intermediary node to move the necessary data back to the autopilot.

 Serial / UART¶